 Separation of Employment.
+To provide for a more seamless transition, employees who resign their employment are requested to provide two weeks (ten working days) advance notice of separation.
+During this period, employees' paid leave balances shall be frozen and no leave requests shall be made or approved except in extraordinary circumstances involving serious medical issues, and in that case, any use of sick leave may only occur with a timely-provided doctor's note.
 Employees who give a minimum of two weeks' notice of his/her separation of employment with the City, will be paid out all accrued, but unused vacation.
 Employees whose employment with the City is terminated for misconduct, or who are otherwise involuntarily separated, are not eligible to receive a payout for his/her unused vacation, if any, unless required by law.